encode/django-rest-framework/docs/tutorial/1-serialization.md

         def restore_object(self, attrs, instance=None):
             """
-            Create or update a new snippet instance.
+            Create or update a new snippet instance, given a dictionary of deserialized field values.

+            Note that if we don't define this method, then deserializing data will simply return a dictionary of items.
             """
             if instance:
                 # Update existing instance